ruixman/easyOneFrame2/src/main/webapp/assets/global/plugins/bootstrap-pwstrength/README.md

   {
     wordLength: "Your password is too short",
     wordNotEmail: "Do not use your email as your password",
-    wordSimilarToUsername: "Your password cannot contain your username",
+    wordSimilarToUsername: "Your password cannot contain your loginName",
     wordTwoCharacterClasses: "Use different character classes",
     wordRepetitions: "Too many repetitions",
     wordSequences: "Your password contains sequences"